Mathavakannan Kalimuthu: Capture and sentencing

-Appeal and presidential pardon
+Aftermath

-Loss of appeal and submission of clemency appeal
+Appeal

 After their convictions by the High Court, Mathavakannan, Asogan and Selvar appealed against their sentences.
 However, nearly a year later, on 14 October 1997, the Court of Appeal of Singapore dismissed the appeals of all the three accused and upheld their death sentences.

-After losing their appeals against the death sentence, all three men petitioned to Mr Ong Teng Cheong, then President of Singapore, for clemency on 13 January 1998.
+After losing their appeals against the death sentence, all three men petitioned to the President of Singapore Ong Teng Cheong for clemency on 13 January 1998.
 In his clemency petition, Mathavakannan expressed that he felt deep regret for causing the death of Saravanan on that night itself, and claimed that he did not want to fight the man or intend to kill the man when he caught up with Saravanan, who started the fight by inflicting the first blow on him, leading to Mathavakannan having to defend himself.

 Mathavakannan's lawyer Subhas Anandan also wrote in the clemency letter and asked for mercy to the President on account of Mathavakannan's young age at the time of the murder, and that he played the most minor role out of all the three in the murder of Saravanan.
-This information was revealed by the lawyer himself during an interview in 2013 or 2014 when he recounted the case of Mathavakannan (without naming him directly) while explaining the presidential clemency process in Singapore.
+Anandan's involvement in the clemency letter was referred to when he explained the presidential clemency process in Singapore during an interview in 2013.
+Mathavakannan was not explicitly referred to during the interview.

-Not only that, Mathavakannan's mother also submitted a personal letter to President Ong Teng Cheong pleading for mercy from the President.
+Not only that, Mathavakannan's mother also submitted a personal letter to President Ong pleading for mercy from the President.
 In the letter, Mathavakannan's mother said these words:

 My son is my world, my life and the very essence of my existence...
 If the death sentence is carried out, it would also be my death sentence because the sorrow of the loss of my only son would surely kill me.

 There were a total of five letters submitted on behalf of Mathavakannan to appeal for mercy from President Ong.